espcarlo27-byte/jce-cyber-lab/README.md

 ---

-> “Every detection is documented.
-Every alert is validated.
+> “Every detection is validated.
+Every alert is defensible.
 Every scenario is reproducible.”
-> **— Carlo**
+> **— Carlo Espina**